krishnaura45/NeuroLoad/README.md

-# NeuroLoad
+# NeuroLoad : Mental Workload Assessment using Galvanic Skin Response signals

-NeuroLoad is a health concerned research project for effective diagnosis of mental stress levels using Electrodermal activity.
+NeuroLoad is a health concerned research project for effective diagnosis of mental stress levels using Electrodermal activity (GSR).
 It involves binary classification of mental stress (particularly in mind disturbing state).